phamthi1812/online-endpoint-summaries/README.md

     ```

-### Number of random walks that we need to draw and the corresponding summary size will be printed out when you use the sampling flag
+### Number of random walks that we need to draw and the corresponding summary size will be printed out when you use the sampling flag so you can decide to write it into file as describe in the SPO-Sampling